nealrs/skrolla/README.md

 skrolla
 =======

-A [mobile reading list](http://dev.skrol.la) (powered by firebase) + chrome extension that enables you to scroll webpages using your phone's gyro.
+A mobile reading list (powered by firebase) + chrome extension that enables you to scroll webpages using your phone's gyro.

+You can [read more about skrolla here](http://challengepost.com/software/skrol-la), or you can just [try it out](http://dev.skrol.la).

-_I'm not actively maintaining this project (but i do still use it!)_
+_I'm no longer maintaining this skrolla, but I do still use it._